-The EDF Award will assign monetary prizes based on the donations it would have received.
+The EDF Award will assign monetary prizes based on sponsoring or the donations it would have received in the previous cycle.
 The Board of Directors shall set the number of prizes and their amount based on the donations received.
 Said donations must be spent in their entirety.
 The amounts are set after the closure of the fourth EDF Cycle of the term.
 The prizes are announced with the official opening of the competition.